kubernetes/kubernetes/examples/guestbook/README.md

    ==> default: curl: (56) Recv failure: Connection reset by peer
 ```

 This means the web frontend isn't up yet.
+So "reset by peer", is occuring because you are trying to access the right port, but nothing is bound to that port yet.
 Wait a while, possibly about 2 minutes or more, depending on your set up.
 Also, run a *watch* on docker ps, to see if containers are cycling on and off or not starting.

 ```watch
 $> watch -n 1 docker ps